Cemali Sertel

-Cemali Sertel (born 6 January 2000) is a Turkish professional footballer who plays as a left-back for Süper Lig club Antalyaspor, on loan from İstanbul Başakşehir.
+Cemali Sertel (born 6 January 2000) is a Turkish professional footballer who plays as a left-back for Süper Lig club Hatayspor on loan from İstanbul Başakşehir.

 Professional career

 Sertel began his professional career with Eskişehirspor.
 On 29 January 2019, Sertel signed a professional contract with İstanbul Başakşehir, before returning to Eskişehirspor on a season-long loan.
 Sertel made his senior debut with Başakşehir in a 2–0 Süper Lig loss to Hatayspor on 14 September 2020.

 On 25 July 2022, Sertel was sent on a one-season loan to Antalyaspor.